PASTORAL MINISTRY HANDBOOK | CHAPTER 11

 3. Demonstrate a level of faithfulness and competency which warrants consideration for a national conference license.

-4. Demonstrate faithfulness to the membership, family, and social standards of the church (UB Discipline, chapters 4-6) , and conformity to the general expectations of ministers (chapter 7).
+a.
+Faithfulness to the membership, family, and social standards of the church (UB Discipline, chapters 4-6).

 1. Referral for National Conference License